-As a biology education researcher, I investigate teaching and learning in biology with the aim of understanding what drives students to persist in biology research endeavors when they encounter challenges, setbacks, and ambiguity.
-As the fields of Ecology and Evolution continue to develop, the problems we tackle will become increasingly complex and require scientists to tackle increasingly challenging problems.
-To best instruct the next generation of scientists, we must understand why and how scientists make progress when challenges arise.
-My focus is on students' development motivation, grit, and resiliency in scientific research pursuits and how we, as instructors, can provide students with opportunities to develop these characteristics.
+As a biology education researcher, I have three primary branches of investigation.
+I study teaching and learning in biology with the aim of understanding what drives students to persist in biology research endeavors when they encounter challenges, setbacks, and ambiguity.
+My focus is on students' development of motivation, grit, and resiliency in scientific research pursuits and how we, as instructors, can provide students with opportunities to develop these characteristics.
+I also study how field-based research experiences provide students opportunities to interact with local community members and how these interactions can lead students to develop the desire and ability to engage - scientifically - with their communities.
+Finally, I study how community college faculty develop skills and self-efficacy in performing discipline based education research and in offering research experiences in their classrooms.

-discipline based education research, life science education, biology education, ecology and evolutionary biology education, equity and inclusivity in biology education, course based undergraduate research experience assessment, resiliency in science
+discipline based education research, life science education, biology education, ecology and evolutionary biology education, equity and inclusivity in biology education, course based undergraduate research experience assessment, resiliency in science, field-based undergraduate research experiences

 EBIO 1010 - Introduction to Quantitative Thinking for Biologists